gxtnewfolder/gxtnewfolder/README.md

 Hi everyone,

 ⚡My name is Arnat Ngawsuwan.

-⚡ I’m studying at AE(Automation Engineering), KMUTT.
+⚡I’m studying at AE(Automation Engineering), KMUTT.
 <!--
 **gxtnewfolder/gxtnewfolder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.